 Josh Stanbro is a policy fellow with Elemental Excelerator and former chief resilience officer for the City & County of Honolulu.
 He played a key role in the development of Honolulu’s 2020-2025 Climate Action Plan.
 With a background in law, conservation, public policy, and non-profit organizational development, his work is devoted to fostering resilient and sustainable communities in the face of climate change and related challenges.

-UNITAR CIFAL Honolulu Centre at Chaminade University
+UNITAR CIFAL Honolulu Center at Chaminade University

-CIFAL Honolulu Centre is part of the United Nations Institute for Training and Research (UNITAR).
+CIFAL Honolulu Center is part of the United Nations Institute for Training and Research (UNITAR).
 It is the 21st international training and research center of the CIFAL Global Network and the only center located in the Pacific Region.
 CIFAL Honolulu aspires to empower Pacific peoples to create a sustainable future that reflects their values and the priorities of their communities.